Women in the Protestant Reformation: Women reformers

 The sole alternative role for women which had existed outside of marriage, to join a convent, was no longer available in Reformed Protestant areas, although some convents voluntarily participated in the Reformation.
 For example, following Catherine of Mecklenburg's choice to defy her Catholic husband and smuggle Lutheran books to Ursula of Munsterberg and other nuns, Ursula (in 1528) published 69 articles justifying their reasons to leave their convent.
 Although her writings reached Martin Luther, they were listed on the Index Librorum Prohibitorum from 1596 to 1900.

 Most of the evidence of works or writings that are written by women are from their letters or through the testimonials of the women who were being questioned about their faith.
-It is important to note that these testimonials, based on the women of the Reformation, were written by men.
+These testimonials, based on the women of the Reformation, were written by men.

 Despite the Biblical ideal of the silent woman, women did participate in the public debate during the Reformation as writers, such as Argula von Grumbach and Marie Dentiere.
 Elisabeth Cruciger was a friend of Martin Luther and the first female Reformation-era hymn writer.
 In 1590, Christine of Hesse published the psalm-book Geistliche Psalmen und Lieder.

 Olimpia Fulvia Morata was able to converse fluently in Greek and Latin, and lectured as a teen on Cicero and Calvin's works.
 Her writings were published posthumously and also placed on the Index.